 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADO-E Secure RSA/ECC library is delivered. .
+The TOE provides the functionality of hash computation if and only if the optional TORNADO-E Secure RSA/ECC/SHA libraries are delivered.

-- A True Random Number Generator (DTRNG) library that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French metric). - Secure Boot Loader can download the encrypted user code with TDES
+- A True Random Number Generator (DTRNG) that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French scheme). - Secure Boot Loader can download the encrypted user code with TDES

-The TOE configuration is summarized in table 1 below:
+The TOE configuration is summarized in tables below: 1110 101 configuration